Kent Trachte, Ph.D.

 Susan M. Ross, Ph.D.

-Ross was promoted to associate provost for experiential learning and director of the Center for Enhanced Academic Experiences in March 2016.
+Following an 18-year career in the Lycoming College classroom, Ross was promoted to associate provost for experiential learning and director of the Center for Enhanced Academic Experiences in March 2016.
+She was later promoted to vice provost and then named dean of the college in July 2022.
+Ross directs the Center for Enhanced Academic Experiences, the Office of Academic Services Deans, the First-Year Seminar Program, the Lycoming Partnership Program, college student retention strategies, and supports the directors of the New Faculty Mentor Program and the Faculty Teaching Effectiveness Program.
 Ross arrived at Lycoming in 1998 as an assistant professor of sociology and was subsequently promoted to associate professor in 2006 and full professor in 2011.
 She is the recipient of two teaching awards from Lycoming College—including having been the first recipient of the Howard C. Berthold Faculty Research & Information Competencies Award—and a teaching award from the University of New Hampshire.
 Along with Lycoming alumnus Dr. Michael Musheno (’69), Ross wrote Deployed: How Reservists Bear the Burden of Iraq, and she is the editor of American Families Past and Present.
-In addition to directing the Center for Enhanced Academic Experiences, Ross also focuses on the first-year seminar program and the distinctive residential system.
 Ross earned a Ph.D. and master’s degree in sociology from the University of New Hampshire and a bachelor’s degree in sociology from Millersville University.

 Philip Sprunger, Ph.D.

-Provost and Dean of the College, Associate Professor of Economics
+Provost and Dean of the Faculty, Associate Professor of Economics

-Sprunger was promoted to provost and dean of the College in November 2011.
-Sprunger arrived at Lycoming in 1993 as assistant professor of economics and was promoted to associate professor in 2004.
-He was presented with the college’s Constance Cupp Plankenhorn Alumni Award for Faculty Excellence in 2004.
-In addition to teaching both microeconomics and macroeconomics, he teaches International Trade and Game Theory and various micro-based public economics courses.
-Sprunger earned a Ph.D. and master’s degree in economics from Indiana University and a bachelor’s degree from Bethel College in Kansas.
+Sprunger began serving as provost and dean of the college in 2011 and as provost and dean of the faculty in 2022.
+He arrived at Lycoming in 1993 as assistant professor of economics (later associate professor) and served in that role until 2011.
+As professor, he was presented with the college’s Constance Cupp Plankenhorn Alumni Award for Faculty Excellence in 2004.
+As provost, Sprunger has overseen an overhaul and improvement of the general education program, the addition of numerous new majors, and multiple successful accreditation cycles.
+Sprunger earned a Ph.D. and master’s degree in economics from Indiana University (Bloomington) and a bachelor’s degree in business administration and German from Bethel College in Kansas.

 The following individuals, plus the Administrative Cabinet, comprise the Senior Staff: